ept-team/equinor-ctf-2022/writeups/Pwn/The state of limbo/coldboots/README.md

 ```

 There's actually a lot of gadgets with different constraints, but when looking at them for too long you start to see a pattern..
 Also because of the two byte write you can only use a gadget that is within 0xffff of the original jump, but the gadgets that are close together also have a pattern in their conditions that start to haunt your dreams if you look at them for too long.. not recommended!
-I got closer and closer and found calls that matched nearly all conditions except perhaps it heeded `rcx == NULL`, but I had 0x1 ..
+I got closer and closer and found calls that matched nearly all conditions except perhaps it needed `rcx == NULL`, but I had 0x1 ..
 And that would still crash the gadget.

 At some point I had to abandon my efforts on this challenge to solve some of the other challenges, and I never got to finish this one during the CTF.